The ALPINE-CRISTAL-JWST Survey: The Fast Metal Enrichment of Massive Galaxies at z~5: Discussion

-{\it Can this larger scatter be explained by a bursty star formation?} It is now well established that star formation is stochastic and bursty especially for galaxies at high redshifts and low stellar masses \citep[e.g.,][]{sun25,faisst24,endsley24,navarrocarrera24,ciesla24,munoz23,shenXuejian23,asada23,mehta23,faisst19,emami19,caplar19,weisz12}.
+It is now well established that star formation is stochastic and bursty especially for galaxies at high redshifts and low stellar masses \citep[e.g.,][]{sun25,faisst24,endsley24,navarrocarrera24,ciesla24,munoz23,shenXuejian23,asada23,mehta23,faisst19,emami19,caplar19,weisz12}.
 This stochasticity may be driven by the outflow of gas through SNe feedback (specifically at low stellar masses), changes in gas accretion, and gas compaction and depletion events \citep[e.g.,][]{fauchergiguere18}.

 We further tested this scenario by directly using a stochastic SFH in our analytical model described in Section~\ref{sec:discussionanalytical}.
 Note that at this point, the model does not assume an equilibrium state anymore (contrary to the common ``gas regulator'' or ``bathtub'' model), but we directly compute the metal enrichment for an arbitrarily changing SFH.
 We adopt a stochastic (bursty) SFH as described in \citet{faisst24} and based on the mathematical prescription by \citet{caplar19}.
 Specifically, we use the \texttt{DELightcurveSimulation} Python package\footnote{\url{https://github.com/samconnolly/DELightcurveSimulation}} \citep{connolly16}, which is based on the \citet{emmanoulopoulos13} light-curve simulation algorithm.
 We assume a generalized power spectrum density \citep[PSD, with a slope $\alpha_{\rm PSD}=2$;][]{faisst24}.
 The stochastic SFH is parameterized by a burstiness amplitude ($\sigma_{\rm MS}$; {\it i.e.} the amplitude distance from the main-sequence in dex) and a correlation time ($\tau_{\rm break}$; {\it i.e.} roughly the $\Delta t$ between amplitude peaks).
 We simulated SFHs with $\sigma_{\rm MS}=0.1$, $0.3$, and $0.6\,{\rm dex}$ and $\tau_{\rm break}=5$, $50$, and $200\,{\rm Myrs}$.
 The latter is expected from simulations such as SPHINX$^{20}$ \citep{rosdahl18,rosdahl22,katz22,faisst24}.